Gas prices are rising. So is public transit ridership.

 “It’s a service that really matters to everyone here in San Francisco,” he said.

 The ridership gains aren’t limited to California.
-The Washington Metropolitan Area Transit Authority in the Washington, D.C. and Valley Metro in Texas also reported increases.
+The Washington Metropolitan Area Transit Authority in the Washington, D.C., region and Valley Metro in Texas also reported increases.
 Intercity passenger rail operators Amtrak and Brightline have seen a boost, too.

 Iseki’s study also found psychological effects as gas prices passed different thresholds.
 For example, when gas prices rose by 10 percent and topped $3 per gallon, ridership of all forms of mass transit increased by about 1.2 percent.
 A 10 percent increase that pushed prices beyond $4 led to a 9.3 percent jump for light rail.